dylanswift2018/snake_game/README.md

 it leaves a trail behind, resembling a moving snake.
 In some games, the end of the trail is in a fixed position,
 so the snake continually gets longer as it moves.
 In another common scheme, the snake has a specific length,
 so there is a moving tail a fixed number of units away from the head.
 The player loses when the snake runs into the screen border, a trail or other obstacle, or itself.

+# Note
+you can find a similar game everywhere , feel free tuse this one too.